chiawenl/UD_chunker_autocorrelation/readme.md

 creates a file `treebank-list.txt` of treebanks with more than 10000 tokens using `ud-tts-ud-corpus.csv`

-I usually create a soft link to my ud data:
+We usually create a soft link to our ud data:

 ```
 ln -s path/ud-treebanks-v2.9